-Knot Project Space is thrilled to host a solo exhibition by Berlin-based media artist, writer and designer Patricia Reed.
-This five-week exhibition is dedicated to a single piece from within Reed’s multifaceted practice, Volatile Prophesies, a 3D animation and sound work that will be installed as a large-scale projection, with its depth and vastness extending the sense of the room beyond its limits and pushing it into unstable states.
+Knot Project Space is proud to have hosted a solo exhibition, by Berlin-based media artist, writer and designer Patricia Reed.
+This five-week exhibition was dedicated to a single piece from within Reed’s multifaceted practice, Volatile Prophesies, a 3D animation and sound work that had been installed as a large-scale projection, with its depth and vastness extending the sense of the room beyond its limits and pushing it into unstable states.

 Volatile Prophesies presents a swirling tour in deep space where star constellations have been replaced by coins from all active currencies today.
 The camera takes a "random walk" path through the constellations, with each coin spinning in a suspended state of probability.
 The gesture of flipping a coin in a decision-making process breaks down when inertia is unending and friction is nonexistent, while the bodily discomfort of the camera movements renders a sense of ungrounded orientation within our complex condition.
 The soundtrack includes fragments of voices in the six languages most used in global exchange markets.
 The words originate from a sentiment analysis dictionary in finance used for the algorithmic processing of human emotions to forecast trends in trading and incite speculation.
 The work has been influenced by the tendency in algorithmic trading to pluck specialists from astrophysics, who possess rare expertise in integrating incredible amounts of data, but whose capacities have been reduced to operationalizing micro-second competitive advantages in profit seeking.